Maxmillian Mare-Montembault: Military service

 While a prisoner of war, on 4 June 1917 he was awarded the Military Cross, and on 31 July was promoted to lieutenant in the North Somerset Yeomanry, with precedence from 1 June 1916.

 Later life

 Mare-Montembault was eventually released following the armistice of 11 November 1918, and was repatriated to England in January 1919, but on 10 April he relinquished his RAF commission "on account of ill-health contracted on active service".
 He remained a member of the Territorial Force Reserve post-war, being promoted to lieutenant on 15 November 1919.
 On 16 December 1919 he received a mention in dispatches "for valuable services whilst in captivity".

+On 31 January 1925, Maxmillian Mare-Montembault married Elsie May Hollands.
+At the time he was working as a bank clerk and living in Addiscombe.